Welcome to the Digital Trends Task Force (DTTF) page of the American Society for Indexing

 The ASI DTTF LinkedIn Group is the best way to keep updated on DTTF initiatives.
 Membership in the Group is open to any interested individuals from related publishing and online industries.
 Group discussions focus on developing indexing standards, new publishing tools, research for online indexes, news and articles about new developments, and more.
 We welcome your input!
 A new discussion for eBook news is created every month.
 There are a variety of other discussions focusing on various tools and techniques.
 You do not have to be a member of the American Society for Indexing but you must have a free LinkedIn account to become a member of the Group.
 Search for “ASI Digital Trends Task Force” under “Groups” on the LinkedIn home page.

-The International Digital Publishing Forum (IDPF) is the group responsible for creating the specifications that make up EPUB 3.0.
-DTTF is a member of the IDPF.
-In October 2011, the DTTF submitted a proposal to have IDPF consider adding index functionality to the EPUB format.
+The International Digital Publishing Forum (IDPF) is the organization managing the specifications that make up EPUB 3.0.
+ASI is a member of the IDPF.
+In October 2011, the DTTF submitted a proposal to have IDPF consider adding tagging for indexes to the EPUB format.
 The proposal moved forward quickly and an Indexes Charter document was published for a vote.
 The IDPF approved the formation of the EPUB 3.0 Indexes Working Group in December 2011.
-The Working Group, composed of DTTF members, other indexing society representatives, publishers, and industry partners, is writing the EPUB 3.0 specifications for indexes.
-When completed it will be added as a modular update.
+The Working Group, composed of DTTF members, other indexing society representatives, publishers, and industry partners, developed and wrote the specification.
+The final draft (December 2013) is EPUB Indexes 1.0.
+This document includes an index to the specfication as well as a document showing the spec’s index tagged using EPUB 3 coding.

 Charter document: http://idpf.org/charters/2012/indexes/